How a common heavy metal can make pneumonia, flu and COVID-19 more severe

 According to senior author Howard Hu, professor and chair of USC’s Department of Preventive Medicine and an occupational/environmental physician, the human body finds it much more difficult to excrete cadmium than other toxic metals.

-But chelation, an accepted method of removing heavy metals from the body, can help.
-Bodies of research have shown that detoxification of cadmium with EDTA — short for ethylenediaminetetraacetic acid — and other chelators is possible and therapeutically beneficial.
+However, chelation, an accepted method of removing heavy metals from the body, can be beneficial.
+Research studies have demonstrated that the detoxification of cadmium with EDTA — short for ethylenediaminetetraacetic acid — and other chelators is possible and therapeutically beneficial.

 There are two ways EDTA is administered: intravenously in a health care setting or in supplement form.
 Chelators, like EDTA, bind to heavy metals and remove them from the body as waste in urine.